bianca9901/hangman/README.md

 These changes made it possible to delete excessive nested if/elif/else statements.
 It also made the code more organized and readable by implementing two sections for the game, one whose responsibility was to hold the logic, and one whose responsibility was to hold the execution.
 The code is now clean and maintainable and repetition is avoided.

-This misstake reminded me of the power of flowcharts.
-The misstake will also influence future projects positively, as I now recognize the importance of detailed planning instead of relying on an overall plan.
+This mistake reminded me of the power of flowcharts.
+The mistake will also influence future projects positively, as I now recognize the importance of detailed planning instead of relying on an overall plan.

 ---

 ## Deployment

 The project was deployed to Heroku.
-The project can be accesesed by this link.
+The project can be accessed by this link.

 To run this project locally:

-1. This project requirers Python to be installed.
+1. This project requires Python to be installed.
 Click [here](https://www.python.org/) to download.
-2. This project contains python packages and dependencies.
+2. This project contains Python packages and dependencies.
 Therefore, you need to install pip.
 To Install pip you type `sudo apt install python3-pip` in your terminal.
-3. Clone this repository by opening your terminal and paste this `git clone https://github.com/bianca9901/hangman.git`
+3. Clone this repository by opening your terminal and pasting this `git clone https://github.com/bianca9901/hangman.git`

 To deploy to Heroku: